JANUARY 2026

 Booking electronically Members are asked to email the completed form as an attachment to oastworkshops@gmail.com

-Once a place has been confirmed the requirements list will be email to the attendee.
+Once a place has been confirmed the requirements list will be emailed to the attendee.

-Booking using paper forms.
-Paper copies to be placed in an envelope in the ‘Workshops’ box at the meeting or posted to the Workshop Organiser.
+Booking using paper forms: Paper copies are to be placed in an envelope in the ‘Workshops’ box at the meeting or posted to the Workshop Organiser.

 Members who want to have the requirements list posted to them must also include a stamped self-addressed envelope (left unsealed) with the completed form.
 A separate stamped SAE must be provided for each workshop.